 Here are some different tools and features of AEM:

-AI-Powered Analytics that deliver customer profiles and customer data across a customer’s purchasing journey to give them custom, and fast experiences across any platform.
+AI-Powered Analytics deliver customer profiles and customer data across a customer’s purchasing journey to give them custom, and fast experiences across any platform.
 Tools used for this are Adobe Experience Platform, Customer Journey Analytics, Adobe Analytics, Adobe Audience Manager, and the Real-time Customer Data Platform.

 AEM can help you target, test, orchestrate, engage, and plan your campaigns when your business uses Marketo Engage, Adobe Campaign, Adobe Target, and Journey Optimizer.